frantisekvasa/rotate_parcellation/README.md

 # Spherical rotation (permutation) of a parcellated cortical map

-**Note 2 | 5th September 2019**: *The matlab version of "rotate_parcellation" has been updated to uniformly sample the space of permutations on the sphere (see Note 1 below).
-The R function has not been updated as yet.
-Please use R versions of the code with caution.*

-**Note 1 | July 2019**: *I am grateful to Aaron Alexander-Bloch for recently (June 2019) bringing to my attention that the permutation approach implemented here is biased, and does not uniformly sample the space of permutations on the sphere.
-For details, see description and references within the document "technical_note_18July2018.docx" at https://github.com/spin-test/spin-test.*

 Code (in Matlab and R) to perform a spherical rotation (permutation) of a parcellated cortical map.

 Includes coordinates on the Freesurfer sphere of 360 regions from the Glasser et al. *Nature* 2016 HCP parcellation.

-For details on this specific implementation of the code, see the Váša et al. *Cerebral Cortex* manuscript referenced below; and in particular the supplementary information section "Spatial permutation test".
+For details, see the Váša et al. *Cerebral Cortex* manuscript referenced below; and in particular the supplementary information section "Spatial permutation test".
+The current implementation is an updated version of the scheme described in the *Cerebral Cortex* manuscript; see Notes below.

 ## Code